archivesspace/archivesspace/docs/slate/source/index.md

 __Parameters__

-	[String] children -- The children to move to the Digital Object
+	[String] children (Optional) -- The children to move to the Digital Object

 	Integer id -- The ID of the Digital Object to move children to